Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom: The use of real Slater orbitals

 We have constructed a set of real $s$-, $p$-, $d$-Slater orbitals which are orthogonal and unnormalized.
 The exponents are considered as adjustable parameters.
 They are defined as:

 The orbitals are eigenfunctions of $\hat{L}^2$, but they are not eigenfunctions of $\hat{L}_z$.

-\subsection{4.1 CI\ Integrals over real Slater orbitals}
+\subsection{CI\ Integrals over real Slater orbitals}

 The evaluation of the resulting matrix elements Eq.
 (11) for a CI wave function leads to products of one- and two-electron integrals.
-These integrals can be evaluated as shown in \cite{Ruiz2}, we write here compact expression of all non-vanishing two-electron integrals\footnote{ The symmetry of the two-electron integrals should be taken into account.
-We write here only one case for each.} over $p$-orbitals:
+These integrals can be evaluated as shown in \cite{Ruiz2}.
+After performing the angular integration we write here compact expression of all non-vanishing two-electron integrals$^3$ over $s$- and $p$-orbitals:

-where $s_{12}$ is the smallest of $r_1$ and $r_2,$ and $g_{12}$ the largest of $r_1$ and $r_2.$ The radial part of these integrals is expanded in terms of auxiliary integrals \cite{Ruiz2}.
-The non-vanishing integrals including $ d $-orbitals are:
+where $s_{12}$ is the smallest of $r_1$ and $r_2,$ and $g_{12}$ the largest of $r_1$ and $r_2$.
+The integrals on the right hand side are radial integrals, which include only the radial part of the orbitals of Eq.
+(12).
+These integrals are expanded in terms of auxiliary integrals \cite{Ruiz2}.
+The non-vanishing integrals over $ d$-orbitals can be classified into three groups.
+The integrals over $s$- and $d$-orbitals: